Flora Curzon, Lady Howe: Personal life

-During the Devonshire House Ball of 1897, then Lady Terence Blackwood, attended as Flora, Goddess of Flowers and was photographed by Walker & Boutall.
+During the Devonshire House Ball of 1897, then Lady Terence Blackwood, attended as Flora, Goddess of Flowers, and was photographed by Walker & Boutall.
 Her husband went as Captain Blackwood of the Royal Navy.

-Upon the death of Terence's older brother Archibald, Earl of Ava at the Siege of Ladysmith in the Second Boer War in 1900, he became the heir and assumed the courtesy title Earl of Ava himself before succeeding his father in 1902.
+Upon the death of Terence's older brother Archibald, Earl of Ava, at the Siege of Ladysmith in the Second Boer War in 1900, he became the heir and assumed the courtesy title Earl of Ava himself before succeeding his father in 1902.
 Lord Dufferin died from pneumonia on 7 February 1918 and was buried at the Dufferin ancestral seat of Clandeboye, County Down.

-In December 1919, nearly two years after Lord Dufferin's death, the Marchioness of Dufferin and Ava remarried to widower Richard George Penn Curzon, 4th Earl Howe, "one of the richest and most distinguished nobleman in England."
-Lord Howe was a son of Richard Curzon-Howe, 3rd Earl Howe and the former Isabella Maria Katherine Anson (a daughter of Major-General The Hon.
+In December 1919, nearly two years after Lord Dufferin's death, the Marchioness of Dufferin and Ava remarried to widower Richard Curzon, 4th Earl Howe, "one of the richest and most distinguished nobleman in England."
+Lord Howe was a son of Richard Curzon-Howe, 3rd Earl Howe, and the former Isabella Maria Katherine Anson (a daughter of Major-General the Hon.
 George Anson).
-His first wife was Lady Georgiana Spencer-Churchill, the fifth daughter of John Spencer-Churchill, 7th Duke of Marlborough, and wife Lady Frances Vane.
+His first wife was Lady Georgiana Spencer-Churchill, the fifth daughter of John Spencer-Churchill, 7th Duke of Marlborough, and his wife Lady Frances Vane.
 From his first marriage, he had one son, Francis, who became the 5th Earl Howe upon Lord Howe's death in 1929.

-Lady Howe died of heart disease following influenza and pneumonia at Penn House, Amersham, Buckinghamshire on 14 April 1925.
+Lady Howe died of heart disease following influenza and pneumonia at Penn House, Amersham, Buckinghamshire, on 14 April 1925.

 Descendants

 Through her eldest daughter, she was the grandmother of Hermione Hamilton Gunston (b.
 1923), who married Lt.
-Col. Sir Walter Luttrell MC, and Sonia Helen Gunston JP (b.
-1926), appointed Temporary Lady of the Bedchamber to Queen Elizabeth II in 1967, and who married Thomas Fairfax, 13th Lord Fairfax of Cameron and had issue including Nicholas Fairfax, 14th Lord Fairfax of Cameron.
+Col. Sir Walter Luttrell, and Sonia Helen Gunston (b.
+1926), appointed Temporary Lady of the Bedchamber to Queen Elizabeth II in 1967, and who married Thomas Fairfax, 13th Lord Fairfax of Cameron, and had issue, including Nicholas Fairfax, 14th Lord Fairfax of Cameron.